aanassor1/Lecture-Schedule-Database-API/README.md

 git clone https://github.com/aanassor1/Lecture-Schedule-Database-API.git
 ```

 After, create a java product on an IDE that allows packages.
-Then create a package for each folder (model, controller, repo) and then put in the respective children in each of those folders.
-Put the views folder into the main project folder, resouces and the Hw2Application.java file.
+Then create a package for each folder (domain, controller, repo) and then put in the respective children in each of those folders.
+Put the resources folder, ErrorInfo.class and Part1Application in the main project folder.

 Access the application.resources folder and change the datasource url, username, and password to your database settings.

-Then, run the Hw2Application file and on your website, open up the website - http://localhost:8080/.
+Then, run the Part1Application file and on your website, open up the website - http://localhost:8080/.